-It’s no secret that content is king.
+It’s no secret that planning your content strategy is always going to be king.
 Keeping ahead of the competition means creating a content strategy that will make maintaining your website or blog seem almost effortless.
 However, even the most prolific bloggers have trouble creating a steady stream of fresh, relevant content year round.

 According to research, developing an effective content strategy is a priority for more than 64 percent of site owners and admins.